 As I described last week, splitting large user stories into smaller user stories has many benefits for the scrum team and the business.
-We also agreed that before we try to split a user story that we want to write it in the traditional format:
+We also agreed that before we try to split a user story, we want to write it in the traditional format:

 As a (type of stakeholder),